differentpla-net/differentpla-net.github.io/_posts/2004/2004-06-28-using-the-observer-proxy-and-command-patterns-to-marshal-progress-reporting-from-a-background-thread.md

 This approach has some limitations, though:

-*   We're restricted to passing parameters in wParam and lParam.
+- We're restricted to passing parameters in `wParam` and `lParam`.
 In practice, this isn't such a big deal: we can pass pointers to structs.
 This can lead to confusion, though: some methods don't need parameters, some need simple integers, some need more complicated things.
 We also need to be careful about the lifetime of the struct.
 This function will probably have exited by the time the message arrives, meaning that we can't pass an automatic (stack) variable.
-*   We need a message for each progress callback.
+- We need a message for each progress callback.
 In practice, we can use the same message and decide what's happening by looking at (e.g.) wParam.

 ## Enter the Command Pattern